Configure a Linux Python app for Azure App Service

 This article describes how Azure App Service runs Python apps, how you can migrate existing apps to Azure, and how you can customize the behavior of App Service when you need to.
 Python apps must be deployed with all the required pip modules.

-The App Service deployment engine automatically activates a virtual environment and runs pip install -r requirements.txt for you when you deploy a Git repository, or when you deploy a zip package with build automation enabled.
+The App Service deployment engine automatically activates a virtual environment and runs pip install -r requirements.txt when you deploy a Git repository or when you deploy a zip package with build automation enabled.

-This guide provides key concepts and instructions for Python developers who use a built-in Linux container in App Service.
-If you've never used Azure App Service, first follow the Python quickstart and Python with PostgreSQL tutorial.
+This article provides key concepts and instructions for Python developers who use a built-in Linux container in App Service.
+If you've never used App Service, first complete the Python quickstart and Flask, Django, or FastAPI with PostgreSQL tutorial.

 You can use either the Azure portal or the Azure CLI for configuration: